juice-shop/pwning-juice-shop/part2/injection.md

 * Alternatively you can solve this challenge as a _combo_ with the [Log in with the administrator's user credentials without previously changing them or applying SQL Injection](broken-authentication.md#log-in-with-the-administrators-user-credentials-without-previously-changing-them-or-applying-sql-injection) challenge.

+### Order the Christmas special offer of 2014

+To solve this challenge you need _to order_ a product that is not supposed to be available any more.

+#### Hints

+* Find out how the application _hides_ deleted products from its customers.
+* Try to craft an attack string that makes deleted products visible again.
+* You need to get the deleted product into your shopping cart and trigger the _Checkout_.

 ### Log in with Bender's user account